-For the fourth straight year, Tire Business, in conjunction with Best Companies Group (BCG), is hosting the Best Places to Work survey, which seeks to recognize the best employers in the replacement tire and automotive service industries.
+For the fourth straight year, Tire Business is hosting the Best Places to Work survey, which seeks to recognize the best employers in the replacement tire and automotive service industries.

 "We are very proud to have been recognized (earlier this year)," Tire Group International Inc.'s Joaquin Gonzalez said recently while celebrating TGI's 30th anniversary.